stenslae/Portfolio/README.md

 # Emma Stensland's Portfolio

 Welcome!
-I'm an Electrical Engineering student who likes walking the line between hardware and software with security applications.
-This portfolio organizes my favorite projects by their most relevant application: embedded, software, hardware, or industrial.
+This portfolio organizes my favorite projects by their most relevant application: embedded, software, or hardware.
 Each repository for the project includes source code and relevant documentation.

 ---